ESA-WEED-project/eo_processing/README.md

 radar_vi_list: list = ['VHVVD','VHVVR','RVI']
         list of VI's to be generated on the time series datacube of Sentinel-1 (see Spectral Awesome package for all possible VIs)

-append : bool = True
-        if the VI's are appended to the reflectance/radar time series cube OR replace them

-skip_check_S1 : bool = False
-        if True, the S1 data is not checked for missing timesteps (e.g. due to gaps in the orbit) (-> this can lead to errors in the VI calculation)

-skip_check_S2 : bool = False
-        if True, the S2 data is not checked for missing timesteps (e.g. due to gaps in the orbit) (-> this can lead to errors in the VI calculation)

-apply_cloud_mask : bool = True
-        if True, the Sentinel-2 data is masked for clouds (based on Sentinel-2 QA band).
-        If False, no masking is applied but the mask band is still created and added to the cube.
-        Note: no effect when 'mask_scl_dilation' parameter is set to None.
 ```
 ## explanation on settings for inference pipeline
 - the inference pipeline currently applies ML models stored in the ONNX format on a given datacube